Native Butterfly Host Plants for the Willamette Valley

 Plant list:

-Ash: Western Tiger Swallowtail
+Ash: Western Tiger Swallowtail, Snowberry Checkerspot

 Bittercress/toothwort (plants in the brassica family) : Sara’s Orangetip, Margined White